ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 Fabulous!
 Now we can see every User Agent we encounter, when we first encountered it, and in what region it was first seen.

+## Using LOOKUP JOIN to determine release date

 Say you also wanted to know when a given User Agent was released by the developer?

 We could try to maintain our own User Agent lookup table and use ES|QL [LOOKUP JOIN](https://www.elastic.co/docs/reference/query-languages/esql/commands/processing-commands#esql-lookup-join) to match browser versions to release dates: